Built to Last - Chapter One

 “What would you say about swapping out a Saturday shift in the clinic to represent us at a CrossFit charity event?”
 I ask.

 “Sure.
-Will any of my clients be competing?” he asks.
+Will any of my clients be competing?”

 “It’s not a competition, but yes, you’ll probably know some people.”